Billy Milligan

-William Stanley Milligan (February 14, 1955 – December 12, 2014), also known as The Campus Rapist, was an American who was the subject of a highly publicized court case in Ohio in the late 1970s.
+William Stanley Milligan (February 14, 1955 – December 12, 2014), also known as The Campus Rapist, was an American man who was the subject of a highly publicized court case in Ohio in the late 1970s.
 After having committed several felonies including armed robbery, he was arrested for three rapes on the campus of Ohio State University.
 In the course of preparing his defense, psychologists diagnosed Milligan with dissociative identity disorder.
 His lawyers pleaded insanity, claiming that two of his alternate personalities committed the crimes without Milligan being aware of it.
 He was the first person diagnosed with dissociative identity disorder to raise such a defense, and the first acquitted of a major crime for this reason, instead spending a decade in psychiatric hospitals.

-Milligan's life story was popularized by Daniel Keyes's award-winning non-fiction novel The Minds of Billy Milligan.
+Milligan's life story was popularized by Daniel Keyes's award-winning non-fiction book The Minds of Billy Milligan.

 Early life

-Milligan was born on February 14, 1955, in Miami Beach, to Dorothy Pauline Sands and Johnny Morrison.
+Milligan was born William Stanley Morrison on February 14, 1955, in Miami Beach, to Dorothy Pauline Sands and Johnny Morrison.

 Dorothy grew up in Ohio farm country and lived in Lancaster with her first husband.
 They divorced, and Dorothy eventually moved to the Miami area, where she worked as a singer.
 There she began living with Johnny Morrison.
 Dorothy and Morrison had two other children: a son, Jim, born in October 1953, and a daughter, Kathy Jo, born in December 1956.

 Morrison struggled with fatherhood, and according to Daniel Keyes, "Meeting the medical expenses overwhelmed Johnny.
 He borrowed more, gambled more, drank more...
 He was hospitalized for acute alcoholism and depression in ...
 1958."
 In what appeared to be a suicide attempt, according to Keyes, "Dorothy found him slumped over the table, half a bottle of Scotch and an empty bottle of sleeping pills on the floor."
 A few months after this attempt, on January 17, 1959, Johnny died by suicide from carbon monoxide poisoning.

 Dorothy took her children and moved away from Miami, eventually returning to Lancaster, Ohio.
 There, she remarried her ex-husband.
 This marriage lasted about a year.
 In 1962, she met Chalmer Milligan (1927–1988).
 Chalmer's first wife Bernice divorced him on the "grounds of gross neglect".
 He had a daughter, Challa, the same age as Billy, and another daughter who was a nurse.
-Dorothy and Chalmer married in Circleville, Ohio, on October 27, 1963.
+Dorothy and Chalmer married in Circleville, Ohio, on October 27, 1963, Chalmer had adopted Dorothy's children and legally changed their surnames from "Morrison" to "Milligan".

 At his later trial, Chalmer was blamed for abusing Billy.
 Keyes claimed that Billy had multiple personalities from a much earlier age, however, with his first three (no-name boy, Christene, and Shawn) appearing by the time he was five years old.